 Self-compassion is a deeper level of self-acceptance, an ability to allow yourself to be vulnerable and express who you truly are.
 Self-compassion is about building the skills and awareness to be your own best friend, regardless of where you are in your life or what you’re going through.

-Michele McDonald developed the RAIN tool around 20 years ago in order to build mindfulness.
+Michele McDonald developed the RAIN tool around 20 years ago to build mindfulness.
 Throughout time, it was adapted to address self-compassion.
-This tool is easy-to-use tool and can be used any time, in any situation.
+This tool is an easy-to-use tool and can be used any time, in any situation.
 It helps to increase self-awareness and mindfulness that you can use to be more gentle with yourself, especially when you are feeling overwhelmed by strong emotions.

-Typically, when we find ourselves experiencing unpleasant emotions or having self-critical thoughts, we tend to compound the problem by immediately placing judgment on those thoughts or feelings – thinking things such as, “what is wrong with me?”, “why can’t I just be normal?”, or “wow, I really handled that poorly.”Allowing means letting the thoughts, emotions, feelings, or sensations we have recognized simply be there.
+Typically, when we find ourselves experiencing unpleasant emotions or having self-critical thoughts, we tend to compound the problem by immediately placing judgment on those thoughts or feelings – thinking things such as, “what is wrong with me?”, “Why can’t I just be normal?”, or “wow, I handled that poorly.”Allowing means letting the thoughts, emotions, feelings, or sensations we have recognized simply be there.
 You do not judge them, but rather allow them to be with you during this time.

 The first three steps of RAIN require intentional activity that ultimately leads to self-awareness.
 In this final step, all that is required of you is to sit in the new perspective you have gained, be mindful of your surroundings, and nurture yourself.
 You are not your feelings, you are not your thoughts.
 You are simply a human being who deserves love and are enough.